-The database is becoming increasingly integrated, and it has created a clamor for standard language, which can be used to work in different types of computing environments.
-The SQL has proved to be the standard language as it allows programmers or developers to learn one set of commands and use them to create, retrieve, alter, and or transfer data regardless of whether they are working on the PC, a workstation, a mini or mainframe.
-In this chapter, you will learn about the introduction of the structured query language.
+The database is becoming increasingly integrated, creating a clamor for standard language that can work in different computing environments.
+SQL has proved to be the standard language as it allows programmers or developers to learn one set of commands and use them to create, retrieve, alter, and or transfer data regardless of whether they are working on the PC, a workstation, a mini, or a mainframe.
+In this tutorial, you will learn about the introduction of the structured query language.

 What Will You Get Learning SQL?